geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 A domain that’s added to an organization's on-premises environment is called an accepted, or custom domain.
 You can create mailboxes with accepted domains to receive and send email.
 In Lab 1, you created a domain for Adatum Corporation based on the unique UPN name assigned to your tenant and the custom domain name provided by your lab hosting provider (in this case, xxxUPNxxx.xxxCustomDomainxxx.xxx, where xxxUPNxxx is your unique UPN Name and xxxCustomDomainxxx.xxx is the domain created by your lab hosting provider).

-In this task, you will use the Exchange Admin Center to view your accepted domain and configure the domain type.
+In this task, you will use the Exchange Admin Center to view the accepted domain that you previously created and configure its domain type.
 Each domain can be changed to either authoritative (which accepts all inbound or outbound mail) or internal relay (which only accepts internal email).
 By default, all domains should be set to authoritative.
 You want to ensure that your custom domain’s type is set to authoritative.

 1. In the **Exchange admin center**, you should still be displaying **mail flow** from the left-hand navigation pane.
 In this list of mail flow tabs across the top of the screen, select **accepted domains.**